laggu/gin-test-context/README.md

-# GinTestContext
+# gin-test-context
-Test your Gin handler easily!
+Test your gin handler easily!

 ## Install
 ```
-go get -u github.com/laggu/GinTestContext
+go get -u github.com/laggu/gin-test-context
 ```

 ## Features
-GinTestContext makes gin.Context which is set with various variables you need
+gin-test-context makes gin.Context which is set with various variables you need

 ### What you can do
 * setting headers